LeedsMSc/ScopingData/README.md

 4b.
 An Excel workbook with an example EndNote 20 output with formatting for readability applied using Python.

 5. Excel workbooks containing the search-string results for each respective database search.

-The bracketted numbers in the worksheet name are total rows and columns.
+6. An Excel workbook with (the bracketted numbers in the worksheet name are rows and columns):

-6. An Excel workbook with:
  - all database results combined: "all_results (1514,7)"
  - after deduplication: "final_deduplication (777, 8)"
  - after animal and paediatric filters: "electronic_filt (636, 8)"
  - after abstract screening: "abstract_screened (94,8)
  - after full text screening: "fulltext_screened (61, 10)

 NOTE:
 The Python notebooks require access to multiple of these Excel workbooks.
 For the Python notebooks to run